Certo Strawberry Freezer Jam

 - Set the filled containers somewhere safe and let them sit for 24 hours without being touched.
 This allows the pectin to work its magic and helps the jam set properly.

 - You can use fresh blackberries, raspberries, boysenberries, or marionberries in place of the strawberries in this recipe.
-The jam will have more seeds but will taste great!
+The jam will have more seeds, but it will taste great!

 Freezing This Freezer Jam